Skip to Content

 Why do you add the leg and the breast separately?

-By adding the two pieces of meat separately you avoid this.
+By adding the two pieces of meat separately, you avoid this.

 How do I joint a pheasant?

 The pheasant is very similar to a chicken.
-Removing the breasts and the leg uses the same process as you would with a chicken.
+Removing the breasts and the legs uses the same process as you would with a chicken.
 I have added a video below showing how I do this.

-Do not separate the pheasant thigh and drumstick, they are too small.
+Do not separate the pheasant thigh and drumstick; they are too small.

 Can I avoid the drumstick being fibrous?

-Unfortunately, this is all defined by the age of the bird and with it being a pseudo wild product it is difficult to guarantee.
+Unfortunately, this is all defined by the age of the bird, and with it being a pseudo-wild product, it is difficult to guarantee.

 Grab some wipes and chow down on that bad boy!
 It is still delicious, even if it is less than easy to eat.